mlambert125/new-java-curriculum/content/databases/_index.md

 occasionally to inspect the database to ensure data is being stored correctly, so it is still important to understand the basics of how to use MySQL Workbench, and we will be reviewing that in this lesson and in coming lessons as it comes up.

+> [!NOTE]
+> Later we will learn about SQL and how to use it to interact with databases.
+SQL is a powerful
+> language that allows us to perform complex queries and operations on the database.
+Learning SQL will be essential
+> if you want to work with databases in a professional setting or if you want to build more complex web applications.

 ### Check For Understanding